Errors

 Strict validation

-All request bodies use strict validation — unknown fields are rejected.
-This prevents typos from being silently ignored.
+All request bodies use strict validation — unknown or unsupported fields are rejected with 422.
+This prevents typos from being silently ignored and ensures you only use documented parameters.

 Unauthorized (401)